Cliffs, Grilled Fish and Txakoli Wine

 Getaria also has one of the most important ports in the Basque Country, making it the gateway to the best fish.
-We’ll visit a local canner who will explain the secrets of conserving anchovies and tuna.
-Of course, we’ll taste several specialties to see if the genre is as good as they say. ;-) Are you thirsty after the anchovies?
-Normal.
-We have everything planned: we’ll visit a small winery that uses traditional methods and grapes grown in Hondarribi, Zuri and Beltza.
+We’ll visit a local canner and get to know the secrets of conserving anchovies and tuna.
+Next, we’ll visit a small winery that uses traditional methods and grapes called Hondarrabi Zuri and Hondarrabi Beltza.
 Thus you’ll learn the intricacies and power of txakoli.
 What is txakoli?
 A white wine with a a slight acidity and a lot of character, grown in vineyards by the sea, and ideal to pair with fish dishes.

 Kings of barbecue

 We have the wine, we have the fish, and we only need the fire to prepare the food.
 Did you know that Getaria is world-famous for its charcoal-fired fish grills?
 You’ll see it when we go down to the port for lunch and see the smoking barbecues right out on the street.
 Clearly you can participate in all this, tasting Getaria’s best specialties: fish caught just an hour ago from the boats from Getaria, and txakoli from the vineyards that surround the town.
 Did you say 100% local meal?